redlab/inmemorydb-examples/README.md

 inmemorydb-examples
 ===================

+**Warning** this is a bit outdated and from the pre Spring Boot Starters area.
+This kind of setup is now almost automagically supported by Spring Data & Spring Boot Starters.

 An example setup of testing with Spring, Hibernate, JUnit, Unitils and H2 database

 This Example uses Hibernate 4, Spring 3.2.1, Unitils 3.3, Junit 4 and a H2 Database to perform unit tests on a database layer.